Updated: July 31, 2023

-They are calm, polite, and will never harm anyone; but are very assertive and they know what they have to do.
+They are calm, polite, and will never harm anyone, but they are very assertive, and they know what they have to do.
 If unsuccessful, they will keep on coming back until the debt is paid.
 Sometimes, the lender passes the debt to a third-party collection firm.
 This, unfortunately, changes nothing for Pedro.

 Timing: Depends on the lender.
 It usually takes 60 to 180 days after the due date.

 Worst thing about it: The collectors are very assertive.
 They will be visiting the residence or the workplace if the borrower doesn’t pay.
 The neighbors and family of Pedro may become unwitting witnesses of him trying to explain his situation.

 How to prevent it: Pay the debt before the due date or during the previous stage.

 In case it happens: Pay the debt directly to the collector as soon as possible or agree on a new payment date.
 In this case, Pedro should keep his promise.